Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: From Boltzmann's law to chemical equilibrium of a reaction

 \subsection{From free energy to chemical equilibrium of a reaction}

 It is quite interesting that at chemical equilibrium an equation such as Eq.~\eqref{eq_reaction_1a} describes the relationship between the concentrations of molecules that react with one another.
-And we know it should also hold in multi-component systems, with multiple types of molecules.
 Let us demonstrate this again based on minimization of the free energy in a closed system.
-We consider as an example three molecules, A, B and C, that can convert into one another, thus $\nu_\s{A} \text{A} \leftrightarrow \nu_\s{B} \text{B} \leftrightarrow \nu_\s{C} \text{C}$. \textit{In this section, stoichiometric factors $\nu_i$ are positive numbers, for all species, which is different from the approach in the previous section.} From integration of Eq.~\eqref{eq_Boltz_7}, we obtain for the free energy density
+We consider as an example two molecules, A and B, that can convert from one to the other.
+From integration of Eq.~\eqref{eq_Boltz_7}, we obtain for the free energy density

 This expression for $f$ is different from Eq.~\eqref{eq_Boltz_5} because of the recalculation via osmotic pressure and chemical potential, but in a practical calculation they will lead to the same result.
-Eq.~\eqref{eq_free_energy_chem_eq_1} is valid for a multicomponent mixture, but only includes ideal entropy (dilute limit) and the reference term.
+Eq.~\eqref{eq_free_energy_chem_eq_1} is valid for a multicomponent mixture, but only includes ideal entropy and the reference term.
 The analysis can always be extended with extra contributions.